NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 The main idea of Docker, as far as I understand it, is to create "containers" for commands or programs.
 Here, we have build a Docker container that bundles the wrappers and tools needed to run the immSNP pipeline that we developed during the hackathon.

-## How to run the immuSNP docker image
+## How to run the immSNP docker image

 ### Download + install the Mac OS X [or whatever is appropriate for your OS] docker app